KevinMusgrave/pytorch-metric-learning/README.md

 - ```post_processor```: *Optional*.
 A function that takes in embeddings and labels, and returns embeddings and labels.
 This is called after computing embeddings using your trunk and embedder model.

 ## Details about testers
+**The testers module requires faiss and scikit-learn.
+Please install these via pip or conda**

 Every tester extends [BaseTester](https://github.com/KevinMusgrave/pytorch_metric_learning/blob/master/pytorch_metric_learning/testers/base_tester.py).
 The arguments are:
 - ```reference_set```: This specifies from which set the nearest neighbors will be retrieved.
    - If "compared_to_self", each dataset split will refer to itself to find nearest neighbors.